For Better Content Marketing, Map Your Obsessions

 - Gather your team in one place.

-- Divide into small groups and then give each group a sheet of paper.
+- Divide into small groups and give each group a sheet of paper.
 Label one side brand and one side audience.
 (If your team is very small, work as individuals through step four.)

 - At the end of both brainstorming sessions, reconvene to discuss your ideas as a large group.
 Plot all ideas on a whiteboard and begin to draw connections between the two lists.
+This step in the exercise requires some analytical thinking and creativity.
+Some of the connections might not be obvious.
+In other cases, it’s a good idea to make inferences that let you arrive at obsessions with interesting angles that otherwise wouldn’t reveal themselves in the data if you read it too literally.

 Assuming your business is even somewhat in touch with your target audience, clear commonalities should reveal themselves between your lists.
 Those commonalities are the obsessions that should undergird your soon to be new-and-improved content strategy.